abhishek-kumar-code/Redfish_Public/Specification.md

  Collection(NamespaceQualifiedTypeName)

-where NamespaceQualifiedTypeName is the namespace (or alias) qualified name of the type of related resources.
+where NamespaceQualifiedTypeName is the namespace qualified name of the type of related resources.

 ~~~xml
       <NavigationProperty Name="RelatedType" Type="Collection(MyTypes.TypeB)">